A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Introduction

 Our aim in this paper is to give a geometric description in type $\tilde{D_n}$.
 Let $P$ be an $(n-2)m$-gon with two $(m-1)$-gons inside of it.
-We associate, in the spirit of Buan and Thomas in \cite{BT}, a colored quiver with an $(m+2)$-angulation of $P$, define the notion of the flip of an $(m+2)$-angulation.
-We prove in theorem \ref{theo:corresp} that the flip of an $(m+2)$-angulation induces Buan-Thomas mutation of the associated colored quiver (see \cite{BT}).
-Moreover, we build a geometric category (consisting of arcs in $P$), which appears to be isomorphic to a subcategory of the $m$-cluster category of type $\tilde{D}$ (see Theorem \ref{th:iso}).
-Each $m$-rigid indecomposable object of ${\mathcal{C}}^{(m)}_{\tilde{D}}$ corresponds to some arc with no self-crossing in our geometric description.
+We define $m$-admissible arcs, $(m+2)$-angulations and their flip.
+We associate, in the spirit of Buan and Thomas in \cite{BT}, a colored quiver with an $(m+2)$-angulation of $P$.
+We prove in Theorem \ref{theo:corresp} that the flip of an $(m+2)$-angulation induces Buan-Thomas mutation of the associated colored quiver (see \cite{BT}). \cor{Moreover, we build a geometric category (consisting of arcs in $P$), which is equivalent to a (non-full) subcategory of the $m$-cluster category of type $\tilde{D}$ (see Theorem \ref{th:iso}) consisting of transjective and regular non homogeneous objects.
+The morphisms belonging to the infinite radical do not appear in the category.} Each $m$-rigid indecomposable object of ${\mathcal{C}}^{(m)}_{\tilde{D}}$ corresponds to some arc with no self-crossing in our geometric description.

-In a sequel paper, we will show that the flip of $(m+2)$-angulations is also compatible to mutations of $m$-cluster-tilting objects.
+\cor{In the companion paper \cite{JM}, we build a bijection between $(m+2)$-angulations and $m$-cluster-tilting objects of the $m$-cluster category of type $\tilde{D}_n$.
+We prove that, under this bijection, flips of $(m+2)$-angulations correspond to mutations of $m$-cluster-tilting objects.
+Our proofs apply to types $A$, $D$, $\tilde{A}$ as well.}

 The paper is organized as follows.

 In section $1$ we recall some important notions on $m$-cluster categories, rigid objects and colored quivers.